 The effective yield stresses for polygonal tubular members are presented in Table 4-8.
 The effective yield stresses were obtained from the ASCE 48 Standard except for 18-sided shapes which were extrapolated from the ASCE 48 equations.
-Shapes with more than 18 sides are to be considered as round shapes with a diameter equal to the distance across flats of the polygonal shape The limiting maximum w/t ratio was adopted from the AASHTO Specification which also compares well with the test data provided in the commentary for ASCE 48.
+Shapes with more than 18 sides are to be considered as round shapes with a diameter equal to the distance across flats of the polygonal shape The limiting maximum w/t ratio was adopted from the ASCE 48.
 The variable E was incorporated into the ASCE 48 equations to make the equations dimensionless.